-Some of the precious experiences in Kon Tum could be named are crossing the hanging bridge connecting two iconic minority villages of Bar Nah and Kon Klor; visiting the rusty yet solemn wooden churches; taking a cold dip under the hidden waterfalls.
+Some of the highlights of a trip to Kon Tum include crossing the hanging bridge that connects the iconic minority villages of Bar Nah and Kon Klor, visiting the rustic yet beautiful wooden churches, and taking a refreshing swim at the hidden waterfalls.

 6. Quy Nhon

-Quy Nhon is on its way of getting more and more attention as a beach paradise, so you’d better visit it now before it gets too touristy and mainstreaming.
+Quy Nhon is gaining more and more attention as a beach paradise, so it’s best to visit before it becomes too touristy and mainstream.

 7. Phu Yen

-Phu Yen needs a more extended article to cover all its serenity, but anyway, this is the place for those who are looking for untapped beauty.
+Phu Yen’s tranquility deserves a more extensive article, but this is the place for those who seek untapped beauty.

 8. Buon Ma Thuot

-Buon Ma Thuot (or sometimes known as Ban Me) is a city in the Central Highlands of Vietnam.
-This mountainous location is dominantly populated by selected minority ethnic groups who have lived in this mountainous region for thousands of years.
-If you are a nature lover, this is definitely your go-to destination.
-You will lose yourself in the traditional wooden-house villages and the grand design of its nature.
-This is the land of rare natural beauty where vast coffee hills meet waterfalls; splendid lakes meet hundred-year-old rock formations.
+Buon Ma Thuot, a city in Dak Lak Province in the Central Highlands of Vietnam, is home to several minority ethnic groups who have lived in this mountainous region for thousands of years.
+If you are a nature lover, this is the perfect destination for you.
+You will be amazed by the traditional wooden-house villages and the breathtaking natural landscapes, including vast coffee hills, waterfalls, and hundred-year-old rock formations.

 9. Tay Ninh

-Not only does it carry religious values, Tay Ninh also has a number of beautiful camping spots, which are ideal for a road trip and picnic from Ho Chi Minh City.
-There are other newly-formed lakes hiding around the base of the Black Virgin Mountain to make sure you will have a varied range of activities to do throughout the day.
+Not only does Tay Ninh offer a religious experience, it also boasts a number of beautiful camping spots that are perfect for a road trip and picnic from Ho Chi Minh City.
+And with several newly-formed lakes around the base of the Black Virgin Mountain (Ba Den), there’s a range of activities to keep you entertained throughout the day.

 10. An Giang

-An Giang is a rather big province packing a surprising and charming punch.
-Located on the border with Cambodia and with the vast Mekong River running through its fertile landscape, this town will amaze you by its agricultural traditions and other religious plus history values.
-This province is so spread out that will make you want to go back over and over again to fully explore all that An Giang has to offer.
+An Giang is a large province that packs a surprising and charming punch.
+Located on the border with Cambodia and with the vast Mekong River running through its fertile landscape, this province will amaze you with its rich agricultural traditions, religious and historical significance.
+With its expansive terrain, you will want to return over and over again to fully explore all that An Giang has to offer.